aaronryank/triangular/readme.md

  - A stack size of 30,000
  - A maximum of 300 jumps
  - A maximum source code of 1000 lines, 1000 characters per line
+ - A second stack (see section Memory), which is currently just one value.

 There are eight directions in which the instruction pointer can move (lines added for prettiness):